DevSkillsHQ/transaction-management-backend-level-1/README.md

 - Q: What resources am I allowed to use?
   - A: This assignment simulates a real-world engineering task, so feel free to use any resources you'd typically use.
 - Q: How much time should I spend?
-  - A: Try not to spend more than 3 hours.
+  - A: Try not to spend more than **three hours**.
+Document everything that you haven't managed to complete.
 - Q: What if I get stuck?
   - A: Feel free to create a GitHub issue on this repository describing your problem.